 Where we have been:

-2012 We filed and were issued US Patent # 9,023,918 covering the world’s first biodegradable elastomeric rubber material named GDH-B1.
+In 2012 we filed and were issued US Patent # 9,023,918 covering the world’s first biodegradable elastomeric rubber material named GDH-B1.

-2013 We acquired the assets of the bioplastics division of MGP Ingredients.
-This brought Green Dot a full scale manufacturing facility, a materials development lab, and three new product lines, as well as materials development staff.
-The Terratek ® lines of products included Terratek® WC, Terratek ® SC, and Terratek ® BD. (link to each of these pages on the website).
+We acquired the assets of the bioplastics division of MGP Ingredients.
+This brought Green Dot a full-scale manufacturing facility, a materials development lab, and three new product lines, as well as materials development staff.
+The Terratek® lines of products included Terratek® WC, Terratek® SC, and Terratek® BD.

-Green Dot completed its Series A Round and deployed the proceeds to integrate the acquisition, upgrade and replace out-dated equipment, hire a reliable and knowledge manufacturing team.
+Green Dot completed its Series A Round and deployed the proceeds to integrate the acquisition, upgrade and replace out-dated equipment, hire a reliable and knowledgeable manufacturing team.

-2015 Green Dot’s industry debut at NPE (National Plastics Expo) in Orlando, FL.
-Zero Waste Fashion Show on Monday, March 23 at 8:15 a.m. in the Main Pavilion.
+Green Dot sponsored the Zero Waste Fashion Show at the 2015 National Plastics Expo.
 The show featured fashions from the Savannah College of Art and Design and pieces made from Green Dot’s own compostable synthetic leather.

-2019 The company closed on a Series A Preferred fundraising round to proceed with the next phase of the company growth.
-Fulcum Global Capital and Open Prairie venture capital groups bring not only financial resources but add expertise to the board of directors.
-Green Dot continues to grow our core products in the Terratek ® lines for injection molding and extrusion while shifting our research and development resources to single use disposable applications for packaging.
-Simultaneously we are adding human and equipment capacity in our corporate, manufacturing, and research locations
+The company closed on a Series A Preferred fundraising round to proceed with the next phase of the company growth.
+Fulcrum Global Capital and Open Prairie venture capital groups bring not only financial resources but add expertise to the board of directors.
+Green Dot continues to grow our core products in the Terratek® lines for injection molding and extrusion while shifting our research and development resources to single use disposable applications for packaging.
+Simultaneously we are adding human and equipment capacity in our corporate, manufacturing, and research locations.